-Job posting websites geared toward job seekers with disabilities are one tool in a multi-tiered approach to disability-inclusive recruitment and can significantly help employers conduct and demonstrate proactive, targeted efforts.
+Job posting websites geared toward job seekers with disabilities are one tool in a multi-tiered approach to disability-inclusive recruitment.
+They can significantly help employers demonstrate proactive, targeted disability recruitment efforts.
 To get started, employers may want to explore the online job boards listed below.
 Please note there may be fees associated with job posting.

 AbilityJobs connects people with disabilities and employers.
 Employers must set up an account to create a company profile, post and manage job openings, and search job candidates.
 The cost to post is $125 for a single job posting for one month, and $175 for two months.
 There are also several free options to access resumes and connect with prospective candidates.